rieg-ec/dotfiles/nvim/README.md

 ### TODO:
 - setup lsp and figure out wtf with lua support
+- setup autocompletion for used languages
+- find a way to toggle diagnostics
+- setup vim-plug installation in install.sh
 - auto source config files
-- setup vim-plug installation in install.sh
-- make codi launch automatically

 plugins:
 - ranger (search for files and preview them)?